 For years, you’ve heard that maintaining a healthy diet and getting enough exercise can help keep your heart healthy.
 Now, there’s one more factor you need to consider — sleep.
-Until recently, the American Heart Association (AHA) suggested a Simple 7™ list for protect your heart:
+Until recently, the American Heart Association (AHA) suggested a Simple 7™ list to protect your heart:

 · Eating a healthy diet